etekweb/crosswithfriends/server/__tests__/README.md

 To debug tests, you can:

 1. Use `console.log` in tests (they won't be suppressed if DEBUG is set)
-2. Run a single test file: `npm run test:backend -- path/to/test.test.ts`
+2. Run a single test file: `yarn run test:backend -- path/to/test.test.ts`
-3. Use `--verbose` flag: `npm run test:backend -- --verbose`
+3. Use `--verbose` flag: `yarn run test:backend -- --verbose`